Best Trolling Motor Battery Types for Reliable Fishing Power

-The main battery types used for trolling motors are flooded lead-acid, AGM, gel, and lithium LiFePO4.
-All are used in marine applications, but they differ a lot in weight, usable capacity, maintenance, charging speed, cold-weather handling, and long-term cost.
+The most common trolling motor battery types are flooded lead-acid, AGM, gel, and LiFePO4 lithium.
+They can all be used in marine settings, but they perform very differently in weight, usable capacity, charging speed, cycle life, and maintenance.

 Flooded Lead-Acid Batteries